Hukbalahap rebellion: Resistance during World War II

-In September 1945, Taruc and other Huk leaders were freed from prison.
+In September 1945, Taruc and other Huk leaders were freed from prison after 22 days.
 Luis Taruc formally announced the end of the resistance movement.
 He gave the roster of Hukbalahap names to the US and Philippine governments, hoping for recognition from President Sergio Osmeña for their participation during the Japanese war to qualify for war veteran's benefits.
 Four squadrons, consisting of about 2,000 men, were not recognized.
 The Huks saw it as a divide and conquer tactic and decided not to accept anything from the government.

-Taruc protested to Douglas MacArthur to stop the maltreatment of the Huks.
+Taruc protested to Douglas MacArthur, who was sympathetic to the Huks' cause, to stop the maltreatment of the Huks.
 Although at the top levels leaders were constantly negotiating with each other, the situation on the ground between the Huks and the US and Philippine forces was ripe for a full-scale rebellion.
 In the words of Huk supreme commander Taruc, the truce is "in effect only at the top level, between the government representatives and peasant leaders.
 On the level of the fields there was open conflict."

 Moreover, the harvest between the period of late 1945 to early 1946 not only exacerbated the plight of the Huks, it also further intensified the gap between the tenants and the landlords.
 There were "landowner-tenant disputes over high interest rates, loans, rent payments, and sharing agricultural expenses sometimes led to evictions."
 The landed elites, who collaborated with the Japanese during the war, now pledged their allegiance to America.
 Together with the government, they agreed to a 60% share of harvests for the tenants, from the usual 50–50.
 But when harvest came, the promises were not kept.